 - Beta (β) radiation

 Beta particles are electrons.
 They have high energy but can be stopped by a thin sheet of aluminium.

 The energy released in a typical β-decay compared with alpha emission is very low, with the energy of a single electron being in the order of 1eV (1.6 X 10-19 J).
 Most of this energy is in the form of the kinetic energy of the emitted electron.

 Gamma radiation is high frequency electromagnetic radiation (waves), consisting of high energy photons (not particles).
 Similar to X rays, but carrying much more energy, gamma rays have high penetrating power but can be absorbed by thick lead shielding or several feet of concrete.
 (X rays come from the electron shells whereas gamma rays come from the nucleus).

 Gamma decay may be spontaneous or induced.
 This is because atoms can absorb photons and re-emit them at many different energies.
 The consequence is that the energy released by a single gamma radiation event may be in the range from 10,000eV to 10MeV.

 - Neutron Radiation

-Neutron rays consisting of free high energy neutrons are considered to be non-ionising radiation since neutrons carry no charge.
-They are not the usually result of decay but of nuclear fission or possibly fusion during which neutrons may be ejected.
+Neutron rays consist of particles of free high energy neutrons which are considered to be non-ionising radiation since neutrons carry no charge.
+They are not usually the result of decay but of nuclear fission or possibly fusion during which neutrons may be ejected.
 (See below).
 Spontaneous neutron emission (decay) can occasionally occur however with some isotopes of atoms containing excess neutrons and some very heavy atoms in which a neutron is simply ejected from the nucleus.